Midwest Book Review

 The Midwest Book Review publishes the monthly book review magazines “California Bookwatch”, “Internet Bookwatch”, “Children’s Bookwatch”, “MBR Bookwatch”, “Reviewer’s Bookwatch”, and “Small Press Bookwatch”.
 All are available for free on the Midwest Book Review website at www (dot) midwestbookreview (dot) com

-Anyone wanting to submit books for review consideration can send them
+Anyone wanting to submit books for review consideration can send them to:

 James A. Cox, Editor-in-Chief